WAeUP/kofa-docker/README.rst

 a shell and enter the container to do whatever you like there.
 In that case you run a container with::

-  $ docker run --net=host -t -i kofa /bin/bash
+  $ docker run -p 8080:8080 -it kofa /bin/bash

-(note the trailing ``/bin/bash``) whch will drop you into a shell inside the docker container.
-Change to `waeup.kofa` and start the server manually::
+(note the trailing ``/bin/bash``) which will drop you into a shell inside the docker container.
+Change to `waeup.kofa/` and start the server manually::

   (container) $ ./bin/kofactl fg